theNewDynamic/aba-icc/_cases-events/the-prosecutor-vs-s-gadaffi-and-senussi-events-saif-al-islam-gaddafi.md

 ---

-The Office of the Prosecutor issued a public arrest warrant for Gaddafi on June 27, 2011.
+Pre-Trial Chamber I issued a public arrest warrant for Gaddafi on June 27, 2011.
 The suspect is in the custody of a rebel militia in Libya.